isabella232/solutions-geoevent-java/solutions-geoevent/adapters/CAP-adapter/README.md

-﻿# CAP-Adapter
+﻿# CAP Adapter

-The CAP adapter provides an example of how to ingest Common Alerting Protocol (CAP) XML messages as geoevents.
+The CAP Adapter provides an example of how to stream Common Alerting Protocol (CAP) XML messages as GeoEvents into ArcGIS GeoEvent Processor for Server.

 ![Image of geomessage-adapter](CAP_logo.JPG)

 ## Features

-* Receives XML messages conforming to the CAP message format
+* Receives XML messages conforming to the CAP message format.
-* Converts message received using available GEP definitions
+* Converts messages received using available GeoEvent Definitions.

 ## Sections